CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

                     },
                     {
                         "name": "source_material_type",
-                        "description": "The general kind of material from which the specimen was derived, indicating the physical nature of the source material. ", "mode": "NULLABLE",
+                        "description": "The general kind of material from which the specimen was derived, indicating the physical nature of the source material.", "mode": "NULLABLE",
                         "type": "STRING"
                     },
                     {
                         "name": "specimen_type",
-                        "description": "The high-level type of the specimen, based on its how it has been derived from the original extracted sample. \n", "mode": "NULLABLE",
+                        "description": "The high-level type of the specimen, based on its how it has been derived from the original extracted sample.", "mode": "NULLABLE",
                         "type": "STRING"
                     },